SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: Appendix.

-The previous state-of-the-art method ASVD introduced a diagonal scaling matrix $S_0$ that modifies the weight matrix to reflect the varying significance of different input channels.
+ASVD introduces a diagonal scaling matrix $S_0$ that modifies the weight matrix to reflect the varying significance of different input channels.
 The linear layer is formulated as $Y=(WS_0)S_0^{-1}X$.
 The compression is made by keeping the largest $m$ singular value of $WS_0$:

 The resulting activation is expressed as:

 The compression error $L=||(WS_0-\sum_{i=1}^{m}\sigma'_i u'_i {v'}_i^T)S_0^{-1}X||_F$ is demonstrated below:

 which is still a complex function that involves the activation $X$, the diagonal matrix $S_0$, the singular vector $v'_i$ and the singular value $\sigma'_i$.
 As a result, compression error is not directly related to the singular value, and the conventional SVD compression by truncating the smallest singular values may lead to suboptimal compression error.